 - Your data is preserved.
 Revenue, expenses, products, fixed costs — all still there, hidden from queries.

-03 What permanent means
+03 What does permanent deletion actually mean?

 After 30 days, a scheduled job hard-deletes everything: your user row, every location, every entry, every product, every fixed cost.
 After that, reactivation is impossible — you'd sign up fresh.
 We retain a minimal billing record (your email and the cancellation date) for tax compliance only.